wp-plugins/jb-shortener/readme.txt

 Tested up to: 3.2
 Stable tag: 0.5

-Changes the WordPress shorturl and Twitter Tools URL based on a base-36 encode of the post ID.
-Also includes materials to setup custom shorturl domain.
+Changes the Short URL and the Twitter Tools URL for each post on your site using a custom, shortened domain and a base-36 encode of the post ID.

 == Description ==

-This plugin modifies the default shorturl functionality by encoding the ID as base-36.
-Note: This plugin requires another, "short" domain and includes all files necessary for running that domain.
+This plugin modifies the default short-url functionality to work with a custom shortened domain that you own.
+It works fully with Twitter Tools, a popular plugin for automatically tweeting about new posts.
+If you have a twitter plugin that you think we should support, let us know.
+For the nerds: we're doing a base-36 encode of the post ID as the short-url for each post.

+*Note*: This plugin no longer requires external hosting of shortening scripts unless you're in a multisite environment.

 == Installation ==

 1. Buy a short domain
-2. Update short.domain/index.php with the real domain and upload it to your shortened domain.
-3. Upload `jb-shortener.php` to the `/wp-content/plugins/` directory
+2. Upload `jb-shortener.php` to the `/wp-content/plugins/` directory
-4. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress
-5. Update the "Short URL" in Options->General
+4. Update the "Short URL" in Options->General

 == Frequently Asked Questions ==